hapify/hapify/docs/cli.md

 Use this command to import pre-defined models from the Cloud database (called presets).
 This command displays the list of available presets of models.
-Press space bar to select a preset to import and enter to confirm.
+Press the space bar to select a preset to import and enter to confirm.

-_Import presets from ids_
+_Import presets from IDs_

-Alternatively, you can import presets from their Ids (visible in [Hapify Hub](https://hub.hapify.io/))
+Alternatively, you can import presets from their IDs (visible in [Hapify Hub](https://hub.hapify.io/))

 ```bash
 hpf import --preset ab123 --preset bd456